2015-up Ford Mustang

 Here are some other cool things to consider for your Mustang.

 Adding an amplifier, even to the Shaker systems that include small factory amps, will increase the sound output and clarity of your music.
 It will get louder and it will sound better.
 Since some of the factory speakers have odd impedance levels, you'll want to upgrade those when you upgrade your amps.
+If you're planning a multi-amp system, see below for a few tips from one of our experts.

 Many Mustangs come from the factory with a satellite radio tuner.
 If you're replacing your factory radio, you can switch over to an external SiriusXM satellite radio tuner and simply transfer your subscription.